Wes Ellis

-Wesley Ellis, Jr. (January 27, 1932 – June 4, 1984) was an American professional golfer who played on the PGA Tour in the 1950s, 1960s and 1970s.
+Wesley Ellis, Jr. (January 27, 1932 – June 4, 1984) was an American professional golfer.
+Ellis, Jr. who played on the PGA Tour in the 1950s, 1960s and 1970s.

+Early life and amateur career

 Ellis was born in Kansas City, Missouri.
 He attended the University of Texas in Austin and was a member of the golf team from 1950–1952.
-He won the Massingill Trophy in 1950, and was the individual medalist at the Southwest Conference Championship in 1952.
-He graduated in 1953 with a degree in zoology and turned professional in 1954.
+Ellis won the Massingill Trophy in 1950, and was the individual medalist at the Southwest Conference Championship in 1952.
+He graduated in 1953 with a degree in zoology.

+Professional career

-Ellis won three PGA Tour events.
+In 1954, he turned professional.
+He won three PGA Tour events.
 His first win came at the 1958 Canadian Open.
 He won by one stroke over Jay Hebert at the Mayfair Golf and Country Club in Edmonton, Alberta.
 His last win came in 1965 at the San Diego Open Invitational in a playoff against golf legend Billy Casper.
 His victory in San Diego was unique in that Ellis used what is commonly known as a "cross-handed" putting grip; that is, as a right-handed golfer he kept his left hand below his right.

-Ellis had four top-10 finishes in major championships: a T-9 at the 1956 U.S. Open, a T-8 at the 1966 U.S. Open, a 6th at the 1960 PGA Championship and a T-5 at the 1961 PGA Championship.
+Ellis had four top-10 finishes in major championships: a T-9 at the 1956 U.S. Open, a T-8 at the 1966 U.S. Open, a 6th at the 1960 PGA Championship, and a T-5 at the 1961 PGA Championship.

 Ellis, like many pro golfers of his generation, earned his living primarily as a club pro.
 For many years he was the head pro at the Westchester Country Club in Rye, New York and lived in Upper Saddle River, New Jersey.

+Personal life

-He died of kidney disease at the age of 52 at Holy Name Medical Center in Teaneck, New Jersey.
+In 1984, Eliis died of kidney disease at the age of 52 at Holy Name Medical Center in Teaneck, New Jersey.
 He left behind his wife, Marian, and their four children - three daughters and a son.